 Reinhard Tristan Eugen Heydrich (March 7, 1904 June 4, 1942) was one of the key figures of Nazi Germany.
 Most infamously, he was one of the main architects of The Holocaust.
 Many historians regard him as the darkest figure within the Nazi elite, the one most closely resembling the Nazi Aryan ideal of being tall, blonde haired, blue eyed, athletic, intelligent, power hungry, and utterly ruthless and merciless.
 Adolf Hitler described him as "the Man with the Iron Heart", while his enemies and victims referred to him as "The Hangman", "The Butcher of Prague" and "The Blonde Beast", amongst other names.

-Heydrich was in his youth known to be athletic, and especially enjoyed swimming and fencing.
+Heydrich was in his youth known to be athletic, and especially enjoyed swimming and fencing, as well as ballroom dancing and the violin.
 He was also notably shy, and was held in at least some degree of contempt by his peers, who where known to mock him behind his back for his lanky build, his slight tendency towards being cross-eyed, and, not least, his notably high-pitched voice and rather unusual laugh which was described as sounding like "braying", which earned him the not very flattering nickname "Die Ziege" (the Goat).
 Heydrich was so ashamed of these traits that he for his entire life refused to hold public speeches, fearing that his voice would reduce him to a laughingstock.
 His youth was also marked by recurring rumors that suggested that he had some Jewish ancestry, something that resulted in yet another rather unflattering nickname: "Moses Handel".

 After being dismissed from the German Navy,note he joined the Nazi party in 1931 (his wife Lina, née von Osten, was already a member and encouraged him) and became the head of the Sicherheitsdienst (SD, Security Service), the intelligence gathering service of the SS within the party, which became a State Sec once Nazis took power in January 1933.
 He went on to head the Reichssicherheitshauptamt (RSHA, Reich Main Security Office), which merged the SD with the Sicherheitspolizei (SiPo, Security Police) and was deemed to solve the problem of the "enemies of the Reich".
 To reach that goal, Heydrich supervised the creation and actions of the Einsatzgruppen ("deployment groups") death squads in Eastern Europe, which ended up massacring over 1 million people in the wake of the Wehrmacht on the Eastern front during World War II, the majority of them being Jews.